Tom Arnold (actor): Early life

 In their teens, Arnold and his sister moved back in with their mother.
-With her mother's consent, Lori was married at age 14 to a man who was 23 years old.
+With her mother's consent, Lori was married at age 14 to a man who was 23-years-old.
 Soon Lori was a heavy drug user and dealer running one of the largest meth operations in the Midwest until her arrest in 1989.

-Meanwhile, Arnold apparently escaped his sister's fate, and worked at a meatpacking plant.
+Arnold escaped his sister's fate, and worked at a meatpacking plant.
 He attended Ottumwa High School, Indian Hills Community College, and from 1981 to 1983, the University of Iowa, where he studied business administration and writing.

 Career

 In the early 1980s, Arnold had a prop-based comedy routine called "Tom Arnold and the Goldfish Review."
 Roseanne Barr brought him in as a writer for her television sitcom, Roseanne.
 He married her in 1990, after she divorced her first husband.
 Arnold wrote himself into the show as the character "Arnie Thomas" (a play on his name).
 The couple's marriage attracted media and especially tabloid attention due to their sometimes outrageous behavior.
 In 1992, Arnold starred in his own sitcom, The Jackie Thomas Show.
 Airing after Roseanne on ABC, the show lasted 18 episodes.

-In 1993, Arnold and Barr bought a house together in Arnold's hometown of Eldon, Iowa and opened a restaurant, 'Roseanne and Tom's Big Food Diner' nearby.
+In 1993, Arnold and Barr bought a house together in the town of Eldon, Iowa and opened a restaurant, 'Roseanne and Tom's Big Food Diner' nearby.
 The diner served loosemeat sandwiches similar to the specialty of the fictional Lanford Lunch Box on Roseanne, which in turn was based on the real-life Canteen Lunch in the Alley in Ottumwa.
 Both appeared in the 1993 movie The Woman Who Loved Elvis, filmed in Ottumwa.
+In 1994, Arnold appeared as the sidekick to Arnold Schwarzenegger's character in James Cameron's action blockbuster film True Lies.
 Arnold and Barr divorced in 1994 due to irreconcilable differences.
 Their restaurant closed in 1995.

 After Arnold's divorce from Barr, he narrated and starred in several Craftmatic Adjustable Bed commercials that aired throughout 1995.
 The last commercial that he filmed culminated in Arnold lying in a bed that caught on fire and melted a strand of his underarm hair during the taping; the footage was never released.
 Arnold commented on Twitter in 2014: "Me and Mike (Michael Jackson) (he was one of my best friends) used to laugh about how [I] had a Pepsi commercial of my own".

 In November 2000, Arnold played the role of Al Raymond in the second-season Baywatch Hawaii episode, "The Cage".